Spatiotemporal-Augmented Graph Neural Networks for Human Mobility Simulation: Experiment

 \subsection{RQ3: Parameter Sensitivity of STAR}

-Parameter sensitivity analysis can help us understand how changes in parameters of model affect its performance, which is conducive to optimizing the model for better performance, identifying key parameters that have the most important impact on results, and assessing the reliability and robustness of the model.
-Figure~\ref{fig:layer_head_new} demonstrates the parameter sensitivity of STAR on two key hyper-parameters, the number of GAT layers and attention heads, which affect the graph convolution architecture in the STAR framework.

-We plot the grid search results of the number of GAT layers over \{1, 2\} and the number of attention heads over \{1, 2, 4\} to thoroughly test the STAR framework on twenty four metrics over the four datasets.
-As can be seen from Figure~\ref{fig:layer_head_new}, the performance of STAR is robust under different hyperparameter settings, which indicates different hyperparameter values wouldn't affect its superiority over other baselines.
+Parameter sensitivity analysis can help us understand how changes in parameters of model affect its performance, which is conducive to optimizing the model's performance, identifying key parameters that have the most important impact on results, and assessing the reliability and robustness of the model.
+We plot the grid search results of the number of GAT layers over \{1, 2, 3\} and the number of attention heads over \{1, 2, 4, 8\} to thoroughly test the STAR framework on twenty four metrics over the four datasets.
+As can be seen from Figure~\ref{fig:layer_head}, the performance of STAR is robust under different hyperparameter settings, which indicates different hyperparameter values wouldn't affect its superiority over other baselines.

 Specifically, the performance of different hyperparameters varies from metric to metric.
 On distance-based metrics (i.e., \textit{Distance} and \textit{Radius}), only a simple model with a few number of GAT layers and attention heads can achieve good performance.
 As the number of layers and attention heads increases, the performance of the model on distance-based metrics deteriorates due to overfitting.
 The phenomenon emerges since moving distance is the most conspicuous pattern of trajectories, where the distance-related features in trajectories can be effectively modeled with fewer GAT layers and attention heads.
-On time-dependent metrics (i.e., \textit{duration} and \textit{dailyloc}), the performance of the model exhibits minimal fluctuations with the changes in the number of GAT layers and attention heads, which demonstrates the robustness of our proposed method.
+On time-dependent metrics (i.e., \textit{Duration} and \textit{Dailyloc}), the performance of the model exhibits minimal fluctuations with the changes in the number of GAT layers and attention heads, which demonstrates the robustness of our proposed method.
+On preference-based metrics (i.e., \textit{G-rank} and \textit{I-rank}), a simple model with a few number of GAT layers and attention heads performs poorly.
+Firstly, deeper GAT layers improves the performance of the model, which is because deeper layers can effectively capture complex and advanced graph structures.
+Secondly, the increase in the number of attention heads also improves the model's performance.
+Multiple attention heads enable the model to capture different and potentially complementary information from the neighborhood of each node, improving the quality of the learned node representation.